Follow these ten golf cart safety tips to prevent any risks.

 5. Use Seatbelts

-Seatbelts are one of the main golf cart safety tips.
-While most golf carts don’t come standard with seatbelts, it’s an accessory you shouldn’t go without.
+Seatbelts are one of the first golf cart safety tips.
+While most golf carts don’t come standard with belts, it’s an accessory you shouldn’t go without.

 Seatbelts help make sure that everyone remains inside the golf car.
 And when everyone remains inside the cart, they are less likely to be injured.

 Not wearing a seatbelt is the leading cause of death in motor vehicle accidents.
-In fact, if you don’t wear a seatbelt, you’re eight times more likely to be killed in an accident.
+If you don’t wear a seatbelt, you’re eight times more likely to be killed in a crash.

 6. Embrace Hand Signals